Frank Balistrieri: Criminal career

 In the late 1950s, Balistrieri married Antonina Alioto, a fellow Sicilian, and daughter of Milwaukee crime family boss John Alioto.
 They had four children together.
 In 1961, Balistrieri was installed as the new boss of the Milwaukee family, replacing the retired Alioto.

 According to FBI records, in 1961, Balistrieri entered a feud with Chicago mob boss Tony Accardo, due to Balistrieri allegedly ordering the murder of nightclub operator Izzy Pogrob the prior year without Accardo's permission.
 FBI records also indicate that Balistrieri oversaw gambling operations in Wisconsin, and in 1963 met with syndicate members in Chicago where a deal was made that gave him control of illegal bookmaking operations in Northern Illinois.

 In 1971, Balistrieri was convicted of tax evasion and was sentenced to two years in prison, in Minnesota.

-Balistrieri's legitimate businesses included promoting boxing fights, distributing coin operated devices, and owning bars, restaurants and strip tease operations, including "The Scene".
+Balistrieri's legitimate businesses included promoting boxing fights, distributing coin-operated devices, and owning bars, restaurants and striptease operations, including "The Scene".

 In May 1974, Balistrieri met with Kansas City boss Nicholas Civella in Las Vegas, Nevada.
 Balistrieri also met businessman Allen Glick.
 Glick had recently bought the Stardust and Fremont casinos with a $62.75 million loan from the Teamsters, and had given Frank Rosenthal the job of running the casinos at the insistence of Balistrieri, who had arranged the loan for Glick.

 In 1977, the FBI initiated a sting operation in Milwaukee aimed at Balistrieri.
 They sent Special Agent Joseph Pistone, working undercover in New York City as "Donnie Brasco", to Milwaukee to help set up a vending machine company.
 In 1978, the FBI named Balistrieri in a news release as a "crime leader" in Milwaukee.
 In 1978, August Palmisano, a convicted gambler, reputed Milwaukee mobster and suspected informant, was killed in a car bombing.
 Authorities attributed the bombing to Frank Balistrieri but he was never charged.

 Soon Balistrieri and Civella entered a feud over each other's share from the casino skimming operations, and the two requested arbitration from The Outfit.
 The results of the arrangement, as ruled by Outfit leader Joseph Aiuppa and underboss Jackie Cerone, demanded that The Outfit receive a 25 percent tax as its cut in skimming operations.
 Balistrieri blamed Rosenthal, the Outfit representative at the Stardust Hotel, for Balistrieri's problems in Las Vegas.
 In 1982, Rosenthal narrowly averted death in a Las Vegas car bombing that was attributed to Balistrieri.